tinyblockchain/420-farm-token/README.md

 NFTs will have 420 themed images/video.

 ## UI
+Landing page:
+About the 420farm concept and community building: discord, telegram, etc....

 No lock up period, stake to start your very own 420 farm in space.
 Staking page: